-Awards given each year include: Star Bloom Volunteers of the Year Award; the Henry M. Lipsey Heart of Service Award; and the Community Partner of the Year Award.
+Awards given each year include: Star Bloom Volunteers of the Year Award; the Henry M. Lipsey Heart of Service Award; Community Partner of the Year Award; Barbara Grimes Selfless Service Award; and the Distinguished Leader Award.

 This accolade goes to the student, or students, that best demonstrate the mission to educate students for civic engagement and leadership as well as giving students diverse service engagement opportunities.
 They are committed to engagement programs that promote education and awareness of community needs and resources leads to opportunities for social problem solving.
 They go above and beyond in helping to forward the mission and value of community service at the University of Alabama.
 They are doing their part in creating a better tomorrow.